 Library guides are subject-specific and created by the liaison librarians to help you get started on research.
 They include everything from research and citation tips to relevant databases to academic and professional associations and organizations.
 Plus, they also include the contact information of that subject’s liaison librarian, in case you have questions or want to request additional information.
 Library tutorials can also get you started, giving great tips on things like search tools, specific databases, and avoiding plagiarism.

 As a Drexel student, you have access to the many journals and databases Drexel subscribes to.
-Just go to the "Search" tab on the homepage and decide whether you’re looking for an article, eJournal, or database.
+Just go to the homepage and decide whether you’re looking for an article, eJournal, book, or database.
 If you want articles about a specific topic, enter your topic in the search box on the homepage (this feature can be used to look for both articles and books).

-Drexel online students have full access to the library’s collection, including over 200,000 e-books and video content.
+Drexel online students have full access to the Libraries' resources, including over 200,000 e-books and video content.
 Not seeing a digital version of the book you need?
-If it’s a part of the Drexel University Libraries print collection, library staff will ship the item to you; all you need to do is pay the postage to send it back.
+If it’s a part of the Drexel University Libraries' print collection, Libraries staff will ship the item to you; all you need to do is pay the postage to send it back.
 Just select the book you want and click "Request this item" at the top of the page, then choose the "Distance Education Delivery" option under "Pickup Locations."
-If the book you want isn’t a part of the libraries' collection, you have a couple of options.
+If the book you want isn’t a part of the Libraries' collection, you have a couple of options.
 Just go to the "Search" tab and select " Borrow from other libraries."
-Here you’ll be able to request an E-ZBorrow or Interlibrary Loan.
+Here you’ll be able to request a resource via E-ZBorrow or Interlibrary Loan.